Spot Landing

 Spot Landing teams may use one disc to compete in Spot Landing.

-Skyhoundz has selected Hyperflite flying discs as the official flying discs of Skyhoundz World Canine Disc Championship Series.
+Skyhoundz has selected Hyperflite flying discs as the official flying discs of the Skyhoundz World Canine Disc Championship Series.
 As such, at all Skyhoundz competitions (including, but not limited to, Local Championships, State Championships, DiscDogathon Qualifiers, Skyhoundz Classic Qualifiers, Xtreme Distance Qualifiers, DiscDogathon World Championship, Skyhoundz Classic World Championship, and Xtreme Distance World Championship), competitors are required to use Hyperflite discs.

 Competitors receive one minute to score as many points as they can.

 The thrower and canine are required to be in the throwing circle before time starts.
 The line judge will ask the competitor, “Ready?”
 When the competitor responds yes, the line judge will raise his/her arm.
 The announcer will then say, “Go!” and the time will begin.
 If, in the opinion of the line judge, the dog leaves before time begins, the line judge will signal to the announcer, time will be reset to zero, and a restart will be initiated.
-Competitors may send their canines downfield, or throw, anytime after the start signal is sounded.
+Competitors may send their canines downfield, or throw, anytime after the start signal has sounded.

 Countdown of time remaining will be uniform for all competitors: “30 seconds, 10 seconds, 5, 4, 3, 2, 1, time!”

-Click here for a free download of our 60 second countdown timer.
+Click here for a free download of our 60-second countdown timer.

 If you would like to hear the countdown timer, click on the play button below.